 Quite often, a project’s success is measured only by budget and time.
-There are countless examples of projects that exceeded their budget and schedules and yet are considered successful.
+There are countless examples of projects that exceeded their budget and project schedules and yet are considered successful.
 For example, the Denver airport ended up costing twice its budget and only received half the expected traffic in the first year.
 Was it a failure?

 Maybe.
 Maybe not.

 At times, some aspects of a project may fail and still produce good results in the longer run.
 A rule of thumb to determine success is that if the desired quality was achieved and the business results were satisfactory.

 Before you can officially close the project and move on to the next one, these are things you need to complete in a project closure phase:

 It’s time to go back to the scope document and see if everything that the project promised to accomplish has been delivered.
 It’s sometimes the case that deliverables are transferred over the course of the project or when project milestones are reached.
 During the project’s closure, make sure that you’ve delivered everything that’s been previously agreed upon.